 - 1 teaspoon chia seeds (optional)

-- Preheat oven to 350°.
-Line a 9 x 13 inch glass bakeware pan with parchment paper, with sufficient overhang on all sides.
+Preheat oven to 350 F (180 C).
+Line a 9 inch x 13 inch glass baking pan with parchment paper, with sufficient overhang on all sides.

-- In a large bowl, mix the wet ingredients (sesame seeds, coconut, chopped cashew nuts, salt and optional ingredients like the flaxseed meal and chia seeds if desired).
+In a large bowl, mix the dry ingredients (sesame seeds, coconut, chopped cashew nuts, salt and optional ingredients like the flaxseed meal and chia seeds if desired).

 In a separate bowl, mix the wet ingredients (honey, sunflower seed butter, and vanilla)

-- Scrape mixture into prepared baking dish, and then press firmly into an even layer, as thinly as you can!
+Scrape mixture into the prepared baking dish, and then press firmly into an even layer, as thinly as you can!